kyoon55/my-tech/docs/Misc/tutorial-about-the-running-a-sample-docker-image-in-numbered-steps.md

 ---
+layout: default
 title: tutorial about the running a sample docker image in numbered steps
-layout: default
 excerpt: this page describes about tutorial about the running a sample docker image in numbered steps
 parent: Misc
+nav_order: 1
 time: 2023-03-29
 ---
 <h1>{{ page.title }}</h1>